Term of the Moment

 Definition: blockchain

+The primary architecture of cryptocurrencies.
 For a comparison of the two largest blockchain networks, see Bitcoin vs. Ethereum.
 For other prominent blockchains, see major blockchains.
-For the impact blockchains are having, see crypto.
+For more on crypto, see cryptocurrency.

 A Chain of Blocks

 Crypto transactions are recorded in a database known as a "digital ledger."
-The ledger is constructed of "blocks" linked together in a chainlike fashion.
-The "block hashes" are digital fingerprints that link the blocks together.
-If a block is altered, it can be detected because the linkage is broken (more details below).
+Constructed of "blocks" linked together in a chainlike fashion, the "hashes" are digital fingerprints of the transactions and block headers.
+If a block is altered, the linkage is broken (details below).

 Public vs. Private Blockchains